Embedding Arithmetic of Multimodal Queries for Image Retrieval: Introduction

 \section{Introduction}

-Many works aim at learning a multimodal space in which images and text can be embedded and compared \citep{ wang2016learning, faghri2018vse++, engilberge2018finding, zheng2020dual}.
-This is especially useful for image and text retrieval tasks, i.e. given an input from one modality, find a corresponding sample of the other modality in a database.
+Many works aim at learning a multimodal space in which images and text can be embedded and compared \cite{ wang2016learning, faghri2018vse++, engilberge2018finding, zheng2020dual}.
+This is especially useful for image/text retrieval, where given a sample from one modality, one has to find a corresponding sample of the other modality in a database.
 Such embeddings have other interesting applications.
-It has been shown in \citep{vo2019let, jia2021scaling} that textual input can be used to \emph{replace} scene elements in images or change their properties with simple arithmetic operations in the latent space, combined with nearest neighbour search.
+It has been shown in \cite{vo2019let, jia2021scaling} that textual input can be used to \emph{replace} scene elements in images or change their properties with simple arithmetic operations in the latent space, combined with nearest neighbour search.

-In this work, we aim at evaluating multimodal embeddings on the task of \textit{semantic image transformation}: given an image and a transformation query formulated in the text domain, the task is to find an image that satisfies the transformation query while being semantically as similar as possible to the input image.
+In this work, we study the following problem: given an image and a transformation query formulated in the text domain, the task is to find an image that satisfies the transformation query while being semantically as similar as possible to the input image.

 For example, with the \transfo{cat}{dog} transformation, an image showing a cat sitting in the grass should be transformed into an image with a dog sitting in the grass (Figure~\ref{fig:splash}).

-A dataset to evaluate text-driven image transformation must contain feasible (image, transformation) queries: the transformation \transfo{man}{dog} can be applied to an image with \textit{``A man is running on the beach''}, but not to \textit{``A man is speaking on the phone''}.
+\textbf{Evaluation challenges.} We seek to create a dataset to evaluate algorithms on this task.
+Such a dataset should contain feasible (image, text transformation) queries: the transformation \transfo{man}{dog} can be applied to an image with \textit{``A man is running on the beach''}, but not to \textit{``A man is speaking on the phone''}.
 We create a corpus from Visual Genome images and annotations \cite{krishna2017visual} and ensure that this requirement is met.
 Evaluating semantic text-to-image transfer is challenging: First, we need to ensure that the requested transfer was performed (the cat was replaced by a dog).
 Then, we need to verify that the modification is minimal: the dog should be sitting on grass and ideally, all other visual elements should not be changed.
 We use OSCAR \cite{li2020oscar} as an external oracle to assess whether these two conditions are met.
+OSCAR has been trained on captioned images with a binary cross-entropy loss to recognize whether or not a given text corresponds to an image.